 (Photo by Calamity_Sal)

-Grab a skating partner and hit Bryant Park’s Ice Skating Rink, which is huge considering the fact that it’s located right in the center of Manhattan.
+Grab a skating partner and hit Bryant Park’s Ice Skating Rink, located right in the center of Manhattan.
 Though the admission here is free, there is a fee for skate rentals, lockers and bag check.
-But, before or after you show off your ice-skating skills and sip on some delicious hot chocolate, be sure to check out the mini holiday shops to find some unique presents for anyone on your list.
+But, before or after you show off your ice-skating skills and sip on some delicious hot chocolate, be sure to check out the mini holiday shops to find unique presents for anyone on your list.

 9. Take a stroll on Sixth Avenue

 (Sixth Avenue between 34th and 59th Streets)

 If you love the holiday installations around the city, then you should take it one step further by strolling along 6th avenue in Midtown at night.
 You will see anything from snowflake lights to gigantic ornaments and huge colored lights giving you plenty of fascinating things to look at.